sjkavitha/Smart-portable-real-time-detection-system-for-microplastics-in-water-bodies/README.md

-# 🌊 Low-Cost Portable Microplastic Detection System
+# 🌊 Smart portable real time detection system for microplastics in water bodies

  A low-cost and portable microplastic detection system using Optical Sensing, Embedded Systems, and Image Processing for real-time water quality monitoring.